 Aubergine, Fennel and Bean Stew

-This beautifully simple aubergine, fennel and bean stew is a healthy, hearty vegetarian main course.
-Taken from the brilliant The Happy Pear cookbook, it has bags of flavour and makes a great meat-free family meal.
+This beautifully simple aubergine, fennel and bean stew is a healthy, hearty vegan main course from The Happy Pear.

 This has lovely hints of aniseed from the fennel, musky undertones of cumin and the subtle aromas of cardamom.
 It tastes even better the next day.